Monica Price, the story of a young woman with multiple disabilities

 Starting at age 2, Monica showed remarkable perseverance in trying to walk.
 Monica has difficulty with standing balance and needs minimal assistance.
 After 5 years of consistant daily effort, Monica learned to walk by age 7.

-It is difficult for her to walk, taking a few steps forward and then a couple back to regain her balance, but she eventually gets to her destination.
+It is difficult for her to walk without some balance support, taking a few steps forward and then a couple back to regain her balance, but she eventually gets to her destination.
 At home, besides occasionally walking, Monica uses a footstool on castors or a 4 wheeled walker to navigate around.
 At day program, Monica uses a 4 wheeled walker, a five castor office chair or modified tricycle.